Westley-Winks/website_rev_3/content/writing/How I Use Obsidian as a Peace Corps Volunteer.md

 A major selling point for Obsidian is the ability to link to notes from other notes.
 There is a big philosophy of "linking your thinking" in the personal knowledge management circles.
 With enough links, your Obsidian notes will start to turn into your own personal Wikipedia.

 A thorough example of how I use linking is with my DnD notes.
 Throughout the session, I will link to existing characters or locations that we have encountered so I can quickly click through to those other notes and remind myself of important features.
-This is done by using the `[[]]` syntax.
+This is done by using the [[]&ZeroWidthSpace;] syntax.
 Whatever note name is inside the brackets will be linked to.

 Linking can be extended to embedding.
 Under the **Recap** heading, I embed the last session's summary so it automatically populates and I don't have to copy and paste and try and keep them in sync.
-Embedding is done with the `![[]]` syntax.
+Embedding is done with the ![[]&ZeroWidthSpace;] syntax.

 ## Further Reading and Resources